davidex720/PassType/DIY/PassType Shield/v1/Hardware/readme.md

 #### 1. PassType Shield PCB
-   - 5$ sending a mail to davidex720@gmail.com
+   - 5$ sending an email to davidex720@gmail.com
-    the funds rised with PassType Shield pcb will be used for the development of the upgraded, safer, commercial, "ready to use" version of this project
+   - the funds rised with PassType Shield pcb will be used for the development of the upgraded, safer, commercial, "ready to use" version of this project
-    Soon on www.passtype.it
+   - Soon on www.passtype.it